 Shen Yun’s dancers perform with the support of a unique philharmonic orchestra that includes traditional Chinese instruments leading the melodies.

-There was a deeper aspect to the performance Ms. Ellen also appreciated.
+There was a deeper aspect to the performance that Ms. Ellen also appreciated.

 “I feel the Chinese culture is surviving in the Western world, because so many things are not allowed in China, and I liked it that it was brought out,” she said.